projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-gpio.rst

 -  Each User VM has only one GPIO chip instance, its number of GPIO is based on acrn-dm command line and GPIO base always start from 0.

--  Each GPIO is exclusive, User VM can’t map the same native gpio.
+-  Each GPIO is exclusive, User VM can't map the same native gpio.

 -  Each acrn-dm maximum number of GPIO is 64.